vaibhavjagdale/Cypress_TAF1/README.md

 # QA Engineer Challenge with Cypress+Javascript

-UI Automation Framework Cypress and Javscript
+UI Automation Framework with Cypress and Javscript
 ## Features
 - Used Page Object Model for managing your test cases.
 - Used Helpers classes.